yashpathack/Supervised-Machine-Learning/Reducing Loss.md

 	in order to reduce loss.
 We take a step in that direction, get a new version of the model, and now we can recompute the gradient and repeat.

+> 	Pretend in one dimension, this is our loss function.
+It maps our single model parameter theta to the loss.
+If we start off at a random value or initialization for theta then we achieve a corresponding loss.
+We can then compute the negative gradient which tells us in which direction we should go in order to minimize the loss.
+If we take a gradient step in that direction we get a new loss.
+We can keep taking gradient steps in that direction until we've reached a point in which we have passed the local minimum, in which the negative gradient will tell us to go back in the direction t